Sculptural Couture

 Each Atelier garment is designed and handled by Mandali herself.

 In 2014, Mandali has introduced the Yantra Couture™ intuitive custom designing method.
-Ancient sciences, such as Vastu architecture and Ayurveda are applied to sculptural garments in a complex design process practiced only at and unique to Atelier Mendrilla™.
+Ancient sciences are applied to sculptural garments in a complex design process practiced only at and unique to Atelier Mendrilla™.

 You are cordially invited to imagine a bespoke object that Atelier Mendrilla could create according to your wishes.